-What cosmetic procedures are best used to treat melasma?
+Which cosmetic procedures are best to remove melasma?

 - Clear and Brilliant is commonly called a “baby Fraxel” because it uses gentle technology to exfoliate the fop layer of skin, remove dead skin cells, and stimulate new collagen.
 Clear and Brilliant treats hyperpigmentation without any downtime.
 The Permea handpiece of the Clear+Brilliant ® was designed solely to treat hyperpigmentation for patients of all skin types and tones.

 - V-Beam Laser is a pulsed-dye, skin resurfacing laser that has long been popular among patients looking to reduce the appearance of redness and pigmentation on the surface of the skin.
 Recent studies have confirmed that the V-Beam Laser is a safe and successful treatment to reduce the redness and hyperpigmentation of melasma, specifically, helping patients to restore their skin.